FilipeSMaciel/Coder/backend/README.md

 # JSON-SERVER FAKE APIS for Coder++

-### Run each of these commands on a separate terminal to start the project's backend
+### Run this command to start the project's database

 ```
 npx json-server --watch ./fake_apis/coder.json